Tahoe City, California: Climate

-Due to its high elevation, Tahoe City has a continental mediterranean climate (Köppen Dsb) with dry summers featuring very warm days and cool nights, plus chilly winters with regular snowfall.
+Due to its high elevation, Tahoe City has a dry-summer humid continental climate (Köppen Dsb) with dry summers featuring very warm days and cool nights, plus chilly winters with regular snowfall.
 The annual snowfall of 170.8 in (median snowfall is 145.8 in) is remarkable for a place with only twelve days typically not topping freezing: it is indeed so heavy that the mean maximum snow depth is as high as 52 in despite much melting and refreezing due to persistent freeze/thaw cycles.
 As a comparison, higher, colder, but drier Bodie has a mean maximum snow depth of only 32 in – three-fifths that of Tahoe City.
 The heaviest daily snowfall in Tahoe City was 42.0 in on January 15, 1952, and again on April 3, 1958, and the most in a season 341.4 in between July 1937 and June 1938.
 The most snow on the ground has been 166 in on March 20, 1952, and snow usually melts except in abnormally wet years during April; however there remained as much as 21 in on the ground on average during May 1967 after a wet winter.

 During summer, Tahoe City is generally dry; though thunderstorms may bring rain to the region.
 As is typical for the region, summer days are very warm and sunny, but nights can be chilly and temperatures below 32 F have occasionally been reported even in July and August: on July 1, 1975, the temperature fell as low as 22 F. The hottest temperature reported in Tahoe City is 94 F on August 15, 1933, and the coldest −16 F on December 11 of 1972; although on average only 1.4 nights per winter will fall to or under 0 F, 204.3 nights on average fall to or below freezing and only five nights stay above 50 F, with no occurrence of so high a minimum known between October 9 and May 29 inclusive.